cluster-bins¶

 This step globally clusters genomic bins along the entire genome and jointly across tumor samples.

-clusters bins while also taking into account their locations on the genome to preferentially form clusters that correspond to contiguous genomic segments on chromosome arms.
+cluster-bins clusters bins while also taking into account their locations on the genome to preferentially form clusters that correspond to contiguous genomic segments on chromosome arms.

-are exactly the same as those for cluster-bins-gmm
+The input/output files for cluster-bins are exactly the same as those for cluster-bins-gmm.

 Input¶

-takes in input a tab-separated file with the following fields.
+cluster-bins takes in input a tab-separated file with the following fields.

-Field | Description |
+| Field | Description |

 CHR |